TMJSMC53/Color-Flipper/notes.md

 3. And the name of the color will go where the word color is.
 4. Use arrays, Math.floor, Math.random.
 Iterate through an array to select a random color to appear on the screen when you click the button.

-- create an array with various colors
+- create an array with the various colors

 COOL FEATURES: